mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/monitoring-alerts.md

 ---
 title: "Monitoring & Alerting"
 seo_title: "Monitoring Solutions & Alerts for Application Development in Mendix"
-seo_description: "Learn how the Mendix platform monitoring solutions support development teams using devops, & how to monitor apps running on the Mendix cloud or on premise."
+seo_description: "Learn how the Mendix Platform monitoring solutions support development teams using devops, & how to monitor apps running on the Mendix Cloud or on premises."
 parent: "devops"
 menu_order: 60
 bg: "devops"